votinginfoproject/android-white-label-app/README.md

 The app will run on an Android emulator.
 However, the map, directions, and distances to polling locations will not be available within the emulator, as these features depend on Google Play services, which are not available from within the emulator.

 The emulator will run much faster with hardware acceleration enabled.
 Please see the [directions on using the Android emulator and enabling hardware acceleration](http://developer.android.com/tools/devices/emulator.html).
-For Windows, this uses the HAXM emulator accellerator package available under 'Extras' in the SDK Manager.
+For Windows, this uses the HAXM emulator accelerator package available under 'Extras' in the SDK Manager.

 #### Adding API keys for the app